AERodgers/plugin_phonetics_practice/README.md

 NOTE: This is the first version of this plugin, which only includes two simple activities:

 * A demonstration of how a complex waveform (sawtooth) can be understood as a combination of component (sinusoidal) parts
 * A connected speech transcription / segmentation task.
-.

 I will add more features for educators to build their own activities

+___

+The plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with BatchHTK_edit.
+If not, see <http://www.gnu.org/licenses/>.